Serendipity 3

 They ended up taking some sailing lessons, and getting some sailing practice for about 2 years on Muskegon Lake and Lake Michigan.
 Their sailing money came with a lot of hard work, some downsizing (of their possessions and their activities), and some budgeting to make sure that they wouldn’t blow through their cruising kitty while sailing across oceans.

-Matt and Jessica started with a little bit of money saved up, “normal” jobs, and a dream.
+Matt and Jessica started with a little bit of money saved up, had normal jobs, and a dream.
 They took off with enough sailing money in the bank to cruise for about 4 to 5 years if they stuck to their budget.
 Enjoy listening to this episode of the Sail Loot Podcast for all of the details!”

 A Few Things You’ll Learn About Matt and Jessica, MJ Sailing, and their Sailing Money In This Episode: